Summer Theme and Centers for Preschoolers

 Some ideas I have for you today are:

-• Shadow paints: have them cut out summer shapes such as beach balls, pails, shovels, fish, sunglasses, etc., and place them on top of a black construction paper.
-Then they have to take them outside and place them when they are going to receive a lot of sun during one or two days.
+- Shadow paints: have them cut out summer shapes such as beach balls, pails, shovels, fish, sunglasses, etc., and place them on top of a black construction paper.
+Then they have to take them outside and place them when they receive a lot of sun for one or two days.
 After that, they can bring them inside, take out the shapes, and discover how the sun printed the shapes on the construction paper.

-• Citrus Art: bring lemons, limes and oranges, cut them in half, and let then dry a little.
-Have the children use these fruit halves to paint, dipping them in yellow, orange and green tempera paints, and press them on a sheet of white paper.
+- Citrus Art: bring lemons, limes, and oranges, cut them in half, and let them dry a little.
+Have the children use these fruit halves to paint, dipping them in yellow, orange, and green tempera paints, and press them on a sheet of white paper.

 Music and Movement